amgix/amgix-now/README.md

 # **Amgix Now** - Hybrid Search Engine

-**Amgix Now** is a single-binary hybrid search engine.
+**Amgix Now** is a high-performance hybrid search engine from the Amgix family.
 Send it text, get back ranked results.

 Part of the [Amgix](https://amgix.io) family.